-The Manhasset-Lakeville Water District continues to offer up to a \$150 dollar rebate for customers who purchase and install a smart irrigation controller in 2022.
-The District has issued over 200 rebates since the program's inception in 2019.
+The Manhasset-Lakeville Water District continues to offer up to a \$150 dollar rebate in the form of a credit on your account for customers who purchase and install a smart irrigation controller in 2023.
+The District has granted over 300 rebates since the program's inception in 2019.
 Smart irrigation controllers can significantly reduce irrigation while still maintaining a healthy green lawn.
 In addition to the rebate, owners can expect to see their usage fees drop, so that over time, these devices will pay for themselves.